OrdnanceSurvey/OS-Open-Greenspace-stylesheets/Geopackage stylesheets (Pre April 2023)/QGIS stylesheets (QML)/README.md

 These are QML files for OS Open Greenspace in Geopackage format for use in QGIS.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as it is supplied and downloaded from the OS data hub **prior to April 2023***

 ## Quick start guide